3clypse/milanuncios/README.md

-#Milanuncios autologon &amp; autoupdate items
+#Milanuncios auto-update

->NOTE: Automatize it with crontab (for example).
+>NOTE: Automatize with crontab (for example).

 ## Requirements